roadpilot/triptracker-project-three-rails/spec.md

 - [X] 4.
 Record at least a 30 min coding session.
 During the session, either think out loud or not.
 It's up to you.
 You don't need to submit it, but we may ask for it at a later time.
 - [X] 5.
 Make sure to check each box in your spec.md (replace the space between the square braces with an x) and explain next to each one how you've met the requirement *before* you submit your project.
 - [X] 6.
 Write a README.md.
-- [ ] 7.
+- [X] 7.
 Submit a video of how a user would interact with your working web application.
 DEMO:
-- login as new user
 - login validation errors (new)
     = dup handle (roadpilot)
     = dup email (test@mail.com)
+- login as new user
 - logout
-- login as existing user
 - login validation errors (existing)
     = pw wrong
     = handle wrong
+- login as existing user
+- logout
 - login as github
 - create trip
 - read trip